pSzyc/Ising/README.md

 cd GetData/Rust/get_data_rust
 cargo run 1000 64 2.9 0.
 20 path_to_your_output_folder
 ```
-In Ising.ipynb path to output folder can be passed into vizualize_simulations which should produce images of spin configurations on a 2d latice
+In Ising.ipynb path to output folder can be passed into vizualize_simulations which should produce images of spin configurations on a 2d latice.